laws-africa/laws-africa.github.io/api/docs.markdown

 First, sign up for a free Laws.Africa account at [https://edit.laws.africa/accounts/login/](https://edit.laws.africa/accounts/login/).

 Next, get your API token from [https://edit.laws.africa/accounts/profile/api/](https://edit.laws.africa/accounts/profile/api/).
-In the steps below, you'll need to replace `<YOUR_AUTH_TOKEN>` with your API token.

-In the examples below, replace <code>YOUR_AUTH_TOKEN</code> with your personal API token.
+In the examples below, replace ``<YOUR_AUTH_TOKEN>`` with your personal API token.
 {:.alert.alert-info}

 Let's fetch the details of Cape Town's Animal by-law, in JSON format.
 This includes the title, publication details and a list of other